vsrinivas/fuchsia/docs/syscalls/port_wait.md

 ## DESCRIPTION

-**port_wait**() is a blocking syscall which causes the caller to wait until at least one packet is available. *packet* must not be invalid.
+**port_wait**() is a blocking syscall which causes the caller to wait until at least one packet is available.
+See [here](port_wait2.md) for version 2.

 Upon return, if successful *packet* will contain the earliest (in FIFO order) available packet data with **port_queue**().

-A *timeout* of 0 can be used to get a pending packet if availabe.
-If there is no packet available the return is ERR_TIMED_OUT.
-The special value **MX_TIME_INFINITE** can be used to wait forever for a packet.
+The *timeout* indicates how long to wait for a packet.
+If no packet has arrived by the *timeout* deadline, **ERR_TIMED_OUT** is returned.
+The value **MX_TIME_INFINITE** will result in waiting forever.
+The value 0 will result in an immediate timeout, unless a packet is already available for reading.

-Unlike **mx_wait_one**() and **mx_wait_many**() only one waiting thread is released (per available packet) which makes IO ports amenable to be serviced by thread pools.
+Unlike **mx_wait_one**() and **mx_wait_many**() only one waiting thread is released (per available packet) which makes ports amenable to be serviced by thread pools.

 If using **mx_port_queue**() the dequeued packet is of variable size